fnagel/t3extblog/README.md

 Todo
 ------------

-A lot of testing is missing.
+* A lot of testing needs to be done.
 Help wanted!
 * Add documentation

 IN WORK
 * Templating (Twitter Boostrap)
 * Use translation instead of hardcoded messages
+* Page title VH
-* Hook for comment records to be changed -> send mails
+* Add BE records icons to repo

 FEATURES
 * Trackback / Pingback